 The doctor’s most important function in the surgical process is to provide each patient with an improved nose that looks great with preserved or improved function.
 The surgeon must have an expert understanding of both nasal anatomy and physiology to accomplish these goals.
 It is also important that the doctor works to align the patient preferences with known standards of beauty to ensure the best results.

-FAQs on African American Rhinoplasty
+African American Rhinoplasty FAQs

 What changes do African Americans frequently request?